 “That Scott is in my heart.
 I still love him.”

 “Stop it.
 We never loved each other.
 We had fun and then we grew up.
 I love Lydia now.”

 “Shut up.
 It’s none of your business.”

-“You say we both grew up, but you act just like when you used to be so mean to Stu and you lied about my friendship with him.”
+“You say we both grew up, but you act like when you used to be so mean to Stu.
+You lied about my friendship with him then.”

 “Well, maybe you are turning him into a little fag like you.
 I remember how you made Mike into a junior version of yourself so you all could fag off together.”